Soulside Journey (1991)

 Watchtower" display influences that range from old Slayer and Kreator to Death and even Black Sabbath.

-The album concludes with "Eon", a brilliant instrumental that features some use of
+The album concludes with "Eon", a brilliant instrumental that features some use

-score of a 70s horror film.
+the score of a 70s horror film.
 There is also a very noticeable Death influence found here.

 There is some debate as to what subgenre this belongs to, as the lyrics and atmosphere,

-as well as many of the riffs, seem to belong to Black Metal.
+as well as many of the riffs, seem to belong to black metal.
 However the percussion and the song structures, despite the unorthodox

-timing, belong very much to Death Metal.
+timing, belong very much to death metal.
 The vocals also lean more in this direction, as well.
 Whatever way you wish to classify

 this album, you must appreciate the music

-For those who seem to think of Darkthrone as terrible musicians because of the primitive
+For those who seem to think of Darkthrone as terrible musicians because of the

-set about achieving this.
+in which they set about achieving this.

 This is recommended to those wishing to see the early days of this band.
-Also, for
+Also,

 will probably appeal to you, though this has as many differences as similarities with the early albums from those bands.
 This